How to Encrypt Cell Content in Excel – 2 Methods

 Applying VBA Macros to Encrypt Cell Contents in excel

-Now the Visual Basic Application dialog box appears.
-You can access it by pressing ALT + F11 on your keyboard.
+The Visual Basic Application dialog box is displayed.
+You can also access it by pressing ALT + F11.

 Insert Module